There's revelry around the globe on 31 December, but it's north of the border that folk really let their hair down.

 Hogmanay celebrations in Scotland's capital city kick off at 7pm on 30 December with a free torchlight procession and fireworks display.
 Proceeds from the sale of torches go to local charities.
 The word Hogmanay is thought to have originated from 'Hoog min dag', which means 'big love day' in Flemish-Dutch.

-On New Year's Eve, West Princes Street Gardens host a concert from 8.30pm and some truly spectacular midnight fireworks.
-Headlining this year are the Pet Shop Boys, supported by The 1975 and Nina Nesbitt – playing against the stunning backdrop of Edinburgh Castle.
+On New Year's Eve, West Princes Street Gardens host a concert from 9pm and some truly spectacular midnight fireworks.
+Lily Allen's the headline act this year, supported by Soul II Soul and Bjorn Again – playing against the stunning backdrop of Edinburgh Castle.

 There's also a massive street party on the same night, with live music and entertainment, DJs, giant screens and outdoor bars.
 Why not join in The Keilidh – an outdoor ceilidh experience set within an exclusive area of the Hogmanay Street Party.
 A ceilidh (pronounced 'kay-lee') features traditional Scottish music and dancing, along with a Ceilidh Caller to teach you all the moves.